appium/appium-gulp-plugins/README.md

 });
 ```

+The test function in `spawnWatcher.configure` should return a promise.

 ### error handling

 The spawn needs to catch error as soon as they happen.
 To do so use the
 `spawnWatcher.handleError` method, for instance:

 ```js